tekknolagi/tekknolagi.github.com/_posts/2025-12-12-inlining-heuristics.md

 suitable inlining candidates.
 Inlining candidates are only for call targets that are known---in Cinder's case, only for monomorphic call targets---and pass some checks.
 The callee is only known by it's function object, which includes its bytecode.
-There is no IR available for the callee.
+There is no IR available for the callee until we decide to inline.

 [cinder-inliner]: https://github.com/facebookincubator/cinderx/blob/88189ebf4bfd196ac7578c5076efa39bfa11f211/cinderx/Jit/hir/inliner.cpp#L341